Unic0rn0ver10ad/vibelympics/README.md

 1. Enter a package name (optionally with version: `requests==2.31.0` or `serde==1.0.0`)
 2. Select the repository source (PyPI, NPM, or Rust)
 3. Click "Run audit" or press Enter
-4. View real-time progress and findings in the log
+4. View real-time progress as the pipeline:
+   - Fetches package metadata
+   - Downloads the package
+   - Generates a CycloneDX SBOM using Syft
+   - Scans for vulnerabilities using Grype
+   - Runs security analyses
+   - Extracts report data
+   - Generates a PDF report
 5. CycloneDX SBOM and PDF report are generated automatically in the artifacts directory

 ## Project Structure